 You’ve got one or a bunch of rowdy kids.
 You’re on edge after de-crusting your billionth sandwich and can’t bring yourself to butter another slice of bread.
 Why not take the troupe out to one of Brisbane’s best kid-friendly cafes and restaurants so someone else has the pleasure of creating kid-approved cuisine?
 Not to mention dealing with the post-apocalyptic level clean-up after your clan is finished.

-If you’re looking for cafes with playgrounds, toys and reading nooks to keep the little ones busy while you take a breather, plus kids’ menus that delight the trickiest junior MasterChef judge, here’s our roundup of Brisbane’s best kid-friendly cafes and restaurants that will welcome little people with big open arms.
+If you’re looking for cafes with play nooks to keep the little ones busy while you take a breather, plus kids’ menus that delight even the trickiest junior MasterChef judge, here’s our round-up of the top cafes and restaurants in Brisbane to dine out with the family.

 Miss Bliss Whole Foods Kitchen, West End

 Order at the counter and head straight to the back to let the kids loose in the astroturfed ‘backyard’ at one of the best kid-friendly cafes in West End.
 There’s a table for littlies with toys aplenty and tonnes of comfy bench space for the older kids.